Get E-Book

 socket.send('test');

-Broadcast and multicast add their own failure shapes.
+Broadcast and multicast add their own failure modes.
 Broadcast send requires setBroadcast(true).
 Multicast receive requires membership on the right group and interface.
 Multiple local multicast receivers often need reuseAddr.
 VM and container networks may suppress broadcast or multicast.
 Cloud networks commonly restrict both.
-A local process can be correct and still observe no packets because the network layer dropped that traffic class.
+A local process can be correct and still receive no packets because the network dropped that traffic class.

-A final failure class comes from treating UDP as a stream.
-A receiver that expects a large logical record to arrive across several datagrams needs application framing across those datagrams.
-UDP will deliver each datagram separately.
-If one datagram is lost, the logical record has a missing piece.
-If datagrams reorder, the logical record needs sequence data.
+Another common bug comes from treating UDP like a stream.
+A receiver that expects one large logical record across several datagrams needs its own record assembly rules.
+If one datagram is lost, the record has a missing piece.
+If datagrams reorder, the record needs sequence numbers.
 If duplicates arrive, the assembler needs duplicate handling.
-Those choices belong to the protocol above UDP.
+UDP will not supply those rules.

-For many backend services, the right answer is to keep UDP messages independent.
+For many backend services, the cleaner design is to keep UDP messages independent.
 Metrics packets, local discovery announcements, health probes, and some telemetry messages can tolerate missing samples.
 The data model accepts absence.
-A request that changes money, inventory, access control, or user-visible state usually needs stronger semantics than raw UDP gives by itself.
+A request that changes money, inventory, access control, or user-visible state usually needs stronger behavior than raw UDP gives by itself.

 verify bind address and port